cristinaperezpalma/mikrotik-network-traffic-analysis/README.md

 ## Traffic Engineering

-Measured traffic matrices were later used to optimize routing decisions through GNU Octave and GLPK.
+Measured traffic matrices were used to optimize routing decisions through GNU Octave and GLPK.

 ![Optimization](screenshots/optimization.png)